omarandstuff/desplega-api/README.md

 Extended remote exec functionality.

 ### RemoteStep
-Can be executed by a runner like an Stage object.
+Can be executed by a runner as a remote command in the pipeline.

 ### Runner
 Base runner class for Stages and Pipelines.